DaleMargel/SParser/Readme.md

 # **SParser.js**
 **A library that lets you to write a compiler with minimal mess, fuss and code.**

+**NOTE** This library is complete, but I might make small changes from time to time.
+Use with caution (for now).

 ## Why?
 Writing a compiler is hard to do.
 There are a lot of tools to help you do this, but most require you learn obscure scripts that are not always intuitive.
 The resulting code is big, opaque and difficult to understand or debug.